boltsparts/BOLTS_archive/doc/blt_spec_0_2.rst

 A base object element is an associative array describing an object in a FreeCAD Document.
 It has the following keys:

 - baseid: optional, string.
-An id for this base. if not given, defaults to objectlabel.
+An id for this base. if not given, defaults to objectname.
-- objectlabel: mandatory, string.
-The label of the part.
-The label must be unique in the document.
+- objectname: mandatory, string.
+The name of the part in the document.
 - classids: mandatory, list of string.
 A list of class ids for which this base part should be used.

-..
-Here a mapping between parameters and properties of the object is necessary for having parametrized objects.
+- paramtoprop: optional, associative array.
+This maps parameters to properties of the object.
+Defaults to {"name" : "Label"}